-There are many courses available in Career and Technology that not only teach job skills but also instill responsibility and higher-level thinking skills for the students.
+Many courses in Career and Technology are available that teach job skills, instill responsibility and provide higher-level thinking skills for the students.
 These courses are offered as electives.
-See the Graduation and Career Planning Guide for a full listing of courses.
+See the Graduation and Career Planning Guide for a complete listing of courses.

 Each student develops a plan involving four (4) years in high school and two (2) or more years of college study.
 Upon presentation of satisfactorily completed high school credit, colleges in the state of Texas will issue credit hours.
-Many courses are offered as Dual Credit and transcripted by the college at the time the credit is earned.
+Many courses are offered as dual credit and are transcripted by the college when the credit is earned.

-[See the Graduation and Career Planning Guide for a full listing of programs.]
+[See the Graduation and Career Planning Guide for a complete listing of programs.]